Green cosmetics and vegan, organic or natural beauty - These are the differences between them and these ingredients are a no-go

 Certified natural cosmetics

-Certified natural cosmetics provide guidance for identifying the products that actually contain controlled natural ingredients.
-The two seals BDIH and EcoCert are widely spread and certify natural cosmetics.
-However, they can also cause irritation and allergies.
-Highly concentrated plant substances and essential oils are extremely effective and often used as natural remedies.
+Certified natural cosmetics provide guidance for using the numerous names for products that actually contain controlled natural cosmetics.
+The two seals BDIH and EcoCert are widely used and certify natural cosmetics.
+But natural cosmetics can also cause irritation and allergies.
+Highly concentrated plant substances and essential oils are extremely effective plant substances that are often used as natural remedies.
 Therefore, always pay attention to dermatological skin tolerance.
 When talking about natural cosmetics, organic cosmetics are often included.
 However, a distinction can also be made here.

 The ingredients of organic cosmetics primarily originate from controlled organic cultivation.
 They are produced without genetic engineering and grown without herbicides, pesticides, fungicides or antibiotics.
 In addition, the products must be manufactured in an environmentally as well as resource-friendly manner and the packaging must be recyclable.
 The higher price usually comes from the higher ecological agricultural and processing costs.